Comprehensive Guide to Index Management in Magento 2

 The main Cron jobs for working with indexers are defined in the vendor/magento/module-indexer/etc/crontab.xml file.

-When starting Cron job by indexer_update_all_views (every minute) all the indexers that work in the Update On Schedule mode will be launched.
+When starting a Cron job by indexer_update_all_views (every minute), all the indexers that work in the Update On Schedule mode will be launched.

 Note: Check out how to reindex Magento 2 indexers manually without cron.

-To see a complete list indexer commands in Magento 2, click the link.
+To see a complete list of indexer commands in Magento 2, click the link.

 Note: While executing the bin/magento indexer:reindex amasty_example command, you may face the error: